RS6730/EGH400-1-Documentation/docs/source/Drain.rst

 Regex patterns for each log can be found in the benchmark directory.
 Additional patterns can be added, based on domain specific knowledge of the logs.

+The st (similarity threshold) and depth (fixed-tree depth) can be left at their default values.

 To run the log parser, simply run the demo script.

 .. code-block:: shell